PLAN’s mission is twofold:

 Ted Kuntz, Board Chair

-We must be independent from government funding.
+We must not become dependent on government funding.
 By not relying on government money to operate, PLAN is able to advocate for families without fear of consequences.

 “If government gives you money, they have a certain amount of control, and there may be a fear of advocating there.
 If we earned our own money, we could advocate and hold government accountable.”